Bespoke Trailers is a UAE-based company that manufactures mobile units for various business concepts

 “At the moment, we see a lot of locals, especially female locals, approaching us to launch their pastry or dessert business which they operate from home, in order to test it and take it to a commercial level,” he said.

 The firm is also working with companies including Starbucks, Costa Coffee and Five Guys to create mobile unit branches.

 “These companies are already established but want to grow their reach geographically without going full brick and mortar.
 Having mobile unit branches allows them to be flexible,” said Wick.

-The firm operates under Flip Management & Consultancy, initially co-founded by Wick in 2014, with the intent of “flipping around failing concepts.”For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The firm operates under Flip Management & Consultancy, initially co-founded by Wick in 2014, with the intent of “flipping around failing concepts.”travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.